 Super-automatic espresso machines and their cleaning secrets

-Super automatic espresso machines are so convenient and easy to use that cleaning them might not seem a priority but it is.
-Just like in the case of semi-automatic espresso machines, the super-automatic ones need daily and weekly cleaning steps, and there is no way of getting around them if you want to enjoy your coffee at high quality every morning.
+Super-automatic espresso machines are so convenient and easy to use that cleaning them might not seem a priority but it is.
+Just like in the case of semi-automatic espresso machines, the super-automatic ones need daily and weekly cleaning steps, and there is no way of getting around them if you want to enjoy your high-quality coffee every morning.

 Lever or pod espresso machines